apache/sling-site/README.md

 ## TODO

 ### "Looks easy" (famous last words)
-* Enumerate child pages in documentation/tutorials-how-tos.html -> replace with a manually generated list? or use tags to mark and select that content.
 * The `#!java` macro is not supported -> convert to monospaced code
-* Create sitemap page
 * Activate all the required links checked by https://whimsy.apache.org/site/

 ### Nice to have